 Aggregate log entries

 To reduce the number of network requests, Logtail caches the processed and filtered log entries for a period of time.
-Then, Logtail aggregates these log entries and send the log entries to Log Service.
+Then, Logtail aggregates the log entries and send the log entries to Log Service.
+If one of the following conditions is met when data is cached, Logtail sends aggregated logs to Log Service.

 - The aggregation duration exceeds 3 seconds.